Yusof Ishak: Early life

+Birth and ancestry

 Yusof was born on 12 August 1910 in Padang Gajah, Terong, Perak, which was then a part of the Federated Malay States (present-day West Malaysia), to Ishak bin Ahmad and Eishah Tun Haji Aminuddin.
 The eldest son of nine siblings, Yusof was of Malay and Sumatran descent.
-His father was of Minangkabau descent who lived in Penang before moving to Perak whilst his mother was of Malay descent who came from Langkat, North Sumatra.
-Yusof and his family lived in government housing in McNair Road.
+His father was of Minangkabau descent and lived in Penang before moving to Perak, whilst his mother was of Malay descent and came from Langkat, North Sumatra.
+Yusof and his family lived in government housing at McNair Road.

+Yusof's family historically originated from Sumatra.
+His father Ishak was raised on reformist beliefs and, according to Yusof's brother Abdul Rahim Ishak, taught the Quran to his children with a more modern view.
+Ishak also attended English-language education, which was considered unconventional at the time, and later sent his children to English schools as well.
+Ishak worked as a civil servant who once held the post of acting director of fisheries.
+Two of Yusof's younger brothers, Aziz and Abdul Rahim, grew up to be active in politics in Malaysia and Singapore, respectively.

+Education

-His father, Ishak, was a civil servant who once held the post of Acting Director of Fisheries.
-His younger brothers Aziz and Abdul Rahim Ishak would grow up to be active in politics in Malaysia and Singapore, respectively.
-Yusof received his early education at the Malay School and King Edward VII School, both in Taiping, Perak; his father tend to relocate between Perak and Singapore, as he believed that the Japanese would attack from the south.
-In 1923, when his father was posted to Singapore as acting director of the Fisheries Department, his family relocated to Singapore and Yusof began studying at Victoria Bridge School.
+Yusof received his primary education at Kuala Kurau School and a Malay school, (Note: The name of this school is unknown.) before attending the King Edward VII School, all located in Taiping, Perak; his father tend to relocate between Perak and Singapore, as he believed that the Japanese would attack from the south.
+In 1923, when Ishak was posted to Singapore as acting director of the fisheries department, the family relocated there and Yusof continued his education at Victoria Bridge School.
 In 1924, he was enrolled in Raffles Institution (RI) for his secondary education.
+RI was considered a prestigious school, and he was part of a few Malays that attended RI.